helloitsurdvq/VDT2024project/README.md

 ![img](https://raw.githubusercontent.com/helloitsurdvq/VDT2024project/main/assets/9.2.6_security_deletetrainee_fail.jpg)
 ### Endpoint rate limitation
+The documentation for this issue can be found [here](https://github.com/helloitsurdvq/VDT2024-api/blob/main/rateLimitation.md).

 To implement rate limiting for the api service, the `express-rate-limit` are used.
 This middleware allows to set up rate limiting rules easily.

 ```shell